-The Labyrinth (#574) was the first coaster of the day which it would have been nice to reride.
-It had a wild mouse layout but took advantage of the terrain to make things a bit more interesting.
-The operator did not have a problem with me taking pictures on board, although my camera decided it did; only two of my rapid fire photographs were in focus.
+Labyrinth (#574) was the first coaster of the day which it would have been nice to repeat.
+The layout was very similar to that of a western-built mouse, with all but the final turn being of narrow radius.
+The left hand side of the layout featured some very stretched supports, suggesting rather strongly that the design was originally supposed to be installed on a flat area of land rather than on the side of a hill.
+The operator had no problem with me taking pictures on board, although my camera decided it did; only two of my rapid fire photographs were in focus.

 The only remaining ride for us was Diavlo (#575), a rather good B&M inverted coaster with a layout better known as Batman the Ride in the Six Flags parks.
 The close proximity of trees to the first drop made that portion of the ride more interesting than in the other seven models I have been on, but some very odd vibration slowed down the train and weakened the forces that layout normally delivers.
-One interesting thing did come from this ride though; I can say with complete honesty that I have never before ridden a B&M ride with only two passengers in the train.
-I have also never spent ¥700 for a single ride on one coaster before.
+We were the only two people in the train, perhaps unsurprising given the ¥700 ticket price.

 Himeji Tegarayama Amusement Park

 31st August 2005